Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh invented oatmeal when he round house kicked a quaker.
+When having sex, Jayesh prefers doggy-style so he can place his bucket of KFC on the bitches' back while he fucks her and holds his board meetings.

-Updated on: [27/9/2025]
+Updated on: [28/9/2025]
 <!-- #jokeEnd -->